|

 Cluster-controlled implementation science trial of integrated maternal newborn child healthcare delivery in group settings

-The study aims to analyze the impact of the integrated care package on institutional birth rates and under-two mortality using community household survey data.
-The researchers will assess the mechanisms of the impact of group integrated care and assess the efficacy of targeted CHW protocols for a home-based model of care delivery to address maternal, neonatal, and child care, in addition to chronic disease care, continuous surveillance, and mortality assessment.
-They will describe key aspects of the implementation process, including costs, human resources, logistics, and fidelity of the group integrated care program to model content and processes.
-Finally, they will produce a cost-effectivness analysis to determine affordability for national government adoption and Possible’s care delivery model.
-It is expected that the interventions should decrease infant mortality and morbidity, increase the percent of births that occur in a monitored setting, and increase subsequent contraceptive use.
+The study aimed to analyze the impact of the integrated care package on institutional birth rates and under-two mortality using community household survey data.
+The researchers assessed the mechanisms of the impact of group integrated care and assessed the efficacy of targeted CHW protocols for a home-based model of care delivery to address maternal, neonatal, and child care, in addition to chronic disease care, continuous surveillance, and mortality assessment.
+They described key aspects of the implementation process, including costs, human resources, logistics, and fidelity of the group integrated care program to model content and processes.
+Finally, they produced a cost-effectivness analysis to determine affordability for national government adoption and Possible’s care delivery model.

 Final Summary of Project Activities

 The primary outcome of this CHW intervention providing comprehensive sexual, reproductive, maternal, newborn and child health services was an increase in the institutional birth rate.
 With the support of PEER, the project team was able to complete the project including enrollment of 11,416 births in the study, enrolling 55,419 households through an integrated community health worker program.
-Publications on this work are forthcoming.
 For the primary outcome, the team observed an average increase from 65% in institutional birth rate at the start of the intervention to 84% at year 1, 93% at year 2, 97% at year 3, and 98% at year 4 following the intervention.
 This result is significant (p<0.05) for the impact of the intervention.
-This primary result, coupled with other secondary outcomes, are currently being prepared for publication.
 The team plans to use these publications along with dissemination efforts to advocate for a professional cadre of CHWs delivering integrated services throughout Nepal.

 In December 2020, the Kathmandu University Dhulikhel Hospital (KU) adopted the Dolakha Community Health Program.
 The university, through its hospital based in Dolakha, built upon the existing CHW program to establish and scale an integrated hospital to home model.
 KU utilized the technical support of Possible to facilitate the adoption of the program and the continuation of health services to these remote populations in the Dolakha district.